noscosystems/symfony-minimal/README.md

 The directory structure of a Symfony application is different to projects you've previously worked on.

-- `app/` contains application-specific configuration (system config, routing), resources (views, assets), and volatile files (cache, logs).
+- `app/` contains application-specific configuration (system config, routing), resources (views, assets).
 - `src/` contains PHP source-code.
 Think controllers.
 - `public/` is the webroot directory, it's just `public_html/` shortened.
 This is called `web/` in most Symfony installations.

+The following directories are also part of the project, but the contents of them should never be committed to version control (Git).
+All the files in these directories should never be edited.

+- `bin/` is where both Symfony and Composer install executable scripts to be used on the command line.
+- `var/` is where volatile files (cache, logs) are stored.
+These files are generated and constantly changing.
 - `vendor/` is where Composer installs third-party code.
-This directory should never be committed to version control (Git).

 ## Setup